Brexit predictions

 For example, the war in Ukraine showed Britain’s ability to make important geopolitical decisions, such as supplying military aid to Ukraine, with greater independence from the EU.

-In addition, industries like farming and manufacturing showed some good growth recently and may strengthen the retrospective case for Brexit in the coming years.
+In addition, potential future growth in industries like farming and manufacturing may strengthen the retrospective case for Brexit in the coming years.